opar1991/scrapy-webcrwal/README.md

-# scrapy-webcrwal
+# scrapy
-web crwal with scrapy package
+web scraping with scrapy